 - U.S. 212

 - U.S. 320 – terminated

 - U.S. 789 – proposed but not implemented

 Wyoming State Highways

 By 2012, this system had changed and no longer uses the alphabetical prefix system described above and are instead assigned a number up to four digits that may or may not correspond to the signed route number.
 Generally, the control number does not match the signed route number.
-This system makes some degree of sense given the high number of roads that have more than one assigned route number (for example, U.S. 20 shares pavement with U.S. 14, U.S. 16, Wyoming 789, U.S. 26, Interstate 25, U.S. 87, and U.S. 18 on its journey east across Wyoming).
-To see the current description of routes and highways in Wyoming, review the official 2017 Maintenance Section Reference Book, which is available on the Wyoming Department of Transportation web page (go to manuals and publications).
+This system makes some degree of sense given the high number of roads that have more than one assigned route number (for example, U.S. 20 overlaps with U.S. 14, U.S. 16, WYO 789, U.S. 26, Interstate 25, U.S. 87, and U.S. 18 on its journey east across Wyoming).
+To see the current description of routes and highways in Wyoming, review the official 2017 Maintenance Section Reference Book.

 Wyoming’s mileposts are based on the inventory number described above, so the mileposts along a given route may not be unique only to that signed route number.
 A route such as U.S. 287 utilizes several control routes on its journey across Wyoming.

 If WyoDOT realigns a highway or joins two highways under one state control number, an BACK=AHEAD (BK=AH) equation is typically used to keep the mileposts in sync.
 For example, 1.01BK=34.76AH means that the 1.01 milepost equals the 34.76 milepost.
 This means that the distance between Milepost 1.00 and Milepost 35.00 is only 0.25 mile.
 Milepost equations remain in use under the new route inventorying system.

 Wyoming Highways in the National Highway System

 - Interstate 25 – Colorado State Line to Buffalo